Questfall/docs/mining/magic.md

 The spells can be learned from **Spell Books** and unlearned by simply deleting them.
 When learning, a spell the book is consumed, and the spell appears on one of the character **Spell Slots**.
 Each character starts with one spell slot, and the number of slots can be increased by adding points to **Magic Attribute** and through items.

 Each spell has six levels of power corresponding to the tiers of spell books.
-The power of spells increases exponentially with the tiers making Mythic (A) spells over 10 times more powerful than Common (F) spells.
+The power of spells increases exponentially with the tiers making Mythic (A) spells close to 100 times as powerful as Common (F) spells.

 {% hint style="info" %}
 To upgrade the spell books tier, users need to merge five books of the same type and rarity for one higher-tier book.
 For example, five common (F) books with the same spell can merged to create an Advanced (E) book of the same spell.